fairen-group/Pore-filling_Mechanism_Study_in_Adsorption/README.md

 ## Example
 An illustrative case is the study of pore filling mechanisms in argon (Ar) adsorption into the CU-6-Cr MOF.

-Below is an example visualization generated using VESTA visualisation tools:
+Below is an example visualization generated using VESTA visualisation tool:

 # <img src="docs/Ar-isotherm-steps.png" alt="Ar-isotherm-steps" style="padding:10px;" width="600"/>